webextension-toolbox/webextension-toolbox/README.md

 // This file is not going through babel transformation.
 // So, we write it in vanilla JS
-// (But you could use ES2015 features supported by your Node.js version) const webpack = require('webpack')
+// (But you could use ES2015 features supported by your Node.js version) const webpack = require("webpack");

 module.exports = {
 	webpack: (config, { dev, vendor }) => {
 		// Perform customizations to webpack config

 		// Important: return the modified config
-    return config
+		return config;
 	}
-}
+};
 ```

-As WebExtension Toolbox uses webpack’s [devtool]( https://webpack.js.org/configuration/devtool/) feature under the hood, you can also customize the desired devtool with the `--devtool` argument.
+As WebExtension Toolbox uses webpack’s [devtool](https://webpack.js.org/configuration/devtool/) feature under the hood, you can also customize the desired devtool with the `--devtool` argument.
 For example, if you have problems with source maps on Firefox, you can try the following command:

 ```
 webextension-toolbox build firefox --devtool=inline-cheap-source-map
 ```

 Please see Issue #58 for more information on this

 # CI/CD